 Protein snack bites

 While offering a nice alternative to a typical protein bar, snack bites provide high amounts of protein to help maintain, repair and build muscle.
-Some types, like plant protein snacks from Nutree Life, can offer as much as 5 grams of protein per serving.
+Some types can offer as much as 5 grams of protein per serving.

 Made with natural and nutritious ingredients, protein snack bites can also provide a healthy snack that’s quick and easy to eat.
 This makes them ideal to have on a gym day and munch on before or after a workout, or as a morning or afternoon snack, helping to give you what you need to meet your fitness goals.